 The venture is led by a team of partners including Anthony DeSantis, who has more than two decades of experience in the plastics recycling industry, operating recycling centers as well as mixed-waste processing facilities.

 The project has been in the works for over three years, with much of the planning stage focused on finding the right site.
-The company recently signed an agreement with Millville city officials to purchase property formerly home to a glass factory.
+The company signed an agreement with Millville city officials last week to purchase property formerly home to a glass factory.

 In an interview with Plastics Recycling Update, DeSantis said market turbulence in the wake of Chinese import restrictions is one factor pushing the project forward.